R11baka/deepai-php/README.md

 echo $resp->getId(); // return id for colorized job
 ```

-2. You have method getUrl ,which have url with colorized image
+2. You have method getUrl, which have url with colorized image

 ## How to run phpcs,psalm and phpunit